andesyv/megatron3000/README.md

 Definitively the easiest setup.
 Using either a Qt extension or Qt creator itself, configure the project using the [megatron3000.pro](megatron3000.pro) file.

 ## CMake
-The project is additionaly setup using CMake as an optional approach.
-The CMake project setup has some dependencies in terms of externally linked libraries, which you will have to manually provide the environment paths to yourself.
-With CMake, this boils down to supplying the path to the CMake project of the dependency to the *CMAKE_PREFIX_PATH* variable.
-You can either set this as an environment variable in your working environment or you can manually set the CMake variable for the project.
-Here is how to do this for some different environment setups:
+The project is additionally setup using CMake as an optional approach.
+External dependencies are automatically setup by vcpkg and CMake, however it is highly recommended to locally install the qt packages manually using vcpkg before configuring the project as they are very large.

 ### Visual Studio
 There are two ways of setting up a development environment in Visual Studio: using the CMake CLI or using the build-in CMake support in Visual Studio, the latter being the easiest.